SupreetKaur05/ADA/README.md

 8. Set up a list of example activities.
 9. Run the selection process with the example activities.

+Time Complexity:
+- Sorting the activities takes O(n log n) time.
+- Selecting the activities takes O(n) time.
+- Overall Time Complexity: O(n log n).

+Space Complexity:
+- If using an iterative approach, the space complexity is O(1).
+- If storing the selected activities in a list, the space complexity is O(n).

 ### 14-02-25
 ## Practical 9
 Aim: Matix multiplication
 Working:
 1. Declare three 2x2 integer matrices: z (for the result), x (first input), and y (second input).
 2. Declare integer variables i and j for loop counters, and m1 through m7 for intermediate calculations.
 3. Initialize the input matrices x and y with specific values.